-Introduction Additional configuration of the Routed PPPoE entry may be need in the 'Detailed Configuration' table.
-This section describes the various PPPoE connection config the AST570 offers for assuring end-to-end connectivity. gurations The 'Detailed Configuration' table On the 'PPP' page a 'Detailed Configuration' table can be The contents of this table are always related to the highlig entry in the 'PPP Configuration' table. e found. ghted The 'Detailed Configuration' table contains three or four tabs.
-Three tabs, 'PPPoE', 'Routing' and 'Other' allow you to overview or configure connection related settings for the Routed PPPoE entry.
-The fourth tab 'Stats' appears only if a session is running o the selected Routed PPPoE entry.
-After configuration of these detailed Routed PPPoE entry c press Apply and Save all to apply and save your chan ispects, ges.
-Interaction with the AST570 IP router Most of the configurations described in this section, influe IP router in the AST570 . nce the See chapter 14 for more information on IP routing aspects.
-In this section Торіс See 'PPPoE' Configurations 9.4.1 'Routing' Configurations 9.4.2 'Other' Configurations 9.4.3 'Stats' During a Routed PPPoE Session 9.4.4
+Introduction Additional configuration of the Routed PPPoE entry may in the 'Detailed Configuration' table. be needed This section describes the various PPPoE connection cont the AST570 offers for assuring end-to-end connectivity. figurations The 'Detailed Configuration' table On the 'PPP' page a 'Detailed Configuration' table can The contents of this table are always related to the highl entry in the 'PPP Configuration' table.
+The 'Detailed Configuration' table contains three or four to Three tabs, 'PPPoE', 'Routing' and 'Other' allow you to ov or configure connection related settings for the Routed PPF entry.
+The fourth tab 'Stats' appears only if a session is run the selected Routed PPPoE entry.
+After configuration of these detailed Routed PPPoE entry press Apply and Save all to apply and save your cha Interaction with the AST570 IP router Most of the configurations described in this section, influ IP router in the AST570 .
+See chapter 14 for more information on IP routing aspe In this section Торіс See 'PPPoE' Configurations 9.4.1 'Routing' Configurations 9.4.2 'Other' Configurations 9.4.3 'Stats' During a Routed PPPoE Session 9.4.4